Salvation (The Cranberries song)

 "Salvation" is the lead single from Irish rock band the Cranberries' third studio album, To the Faithful Departed (1996).
-Released on 8 April 1996, the single reached number one on the US Billboard Modern Rock Tracks chart for four weeks and was a chart hit in Europe and Australia, peaking at number four in Iceland, number six in Italy, number seven in New Zealand, and number eight in Australia and Ireland.
+Released on 8 April 1996 by Island Records, the single reached number one on the US Billboard Modern Rock Tracks chart for four weeks and was a chart hit in Europe and Australia, peaking at number four in Iceland, number six in Italy, number seven in New Zealand, and number eight in Australia and Ireland.
+The music video for the song was directed by Olivier Dahan and filmed in France.

 Content

 "Salvation" talks about drug abuse, and how one should refrain from falling into it.
 The directness of the song was regarded as bland and too preachy by the media and critics, but Dolores O'Riordan said that it wasn't supposed to be an anti-drug song per se, but "kind of anti the idea of becoming totally controlled by anything, any substance at all", O'Riordan stated to Kurt Loder—adding that she knew what it was like and that "it wasn't a nice experience and it didn't get me anywhere.
 It just confused me more".
 She explained that the meaning behind the song was "reality [being] reality, and unfortunately, no how much you go away, you come back, and it's always here".